Woman shot, killed after refusing to let use cell phone

 Homicide Investigation: 2725 Reed Rd.
 Female shot DOA. #hounews CC8— Houston Police (@houstonpolice) April 22, 2018

-The Houston Police Department says 29-year-old McKnight was returning from the grocery store when Flag approached her, and asked to use her cell phone.
+The Houston Police Department says 29-year-old McKnight was returning from the grocery store when Flagg approached her, and asked to use her cell phone.

-McKnight refused, a struggle broke out, and Flag shot her multiple times, including one time in the back.
+McKnight refused, a struggle broke out, and Flagg shot her multiple times, including one time in the back.

 McKnight was pronounced dead at the scene.